 Denise graduated from the University of Limerick in 2011 with a BSc (Hons) degree in Physiotherapy.
 She is a registered member of the Irish Society of Chartered Physiotherapists.

 In 2012, Denise began working in an acute hospital in Singapore.
 During her 2 years here, she worked in the hospital setting, completing rotations in areas such as Neurology/Gerontology, Respiratory/ICU, Orthopaedics and Musculoskeletal/ Outpatients.
 During this time, she acquired experience in diagnosing, treating and managing a variety of conditions such as sports injuries, whiplash, repetitive strain, arthritis, fibromyalgia, plantar fasciitis, post-operative rehabilitation, stroke rehabilitation, neurological disorders, and chronic pain.
-It was here that her interest in pilates and rehabilitation really sparked.
+It was here that her interest in Pilates and rehabilitation really sparked.

 Since her return to Ireland in 2014, Denise has worked within the HSE with both adults and paediatrics presenting with a variety of musculoskeletal, orthopaedic and neurological injuries.
-She has also continued to work within a private practice setting and teaching pilates for beginner and intermediate clients.
-Denise has also worked as a community physiotherapist with Multiple Scleorsis Ireland, designing and instructing individual and group exercise and hydrotherapy classes, as well as working closely with her local GAA and rugby team.
+She has also continued to work within a private practice setting and teaching Pilates for beginner and intermediate clients.
+Denise has also worked as a community physiotherapist with Multiple Sclerosis Ireland, designing and instructing individual and group exercise and hydrotherapy classes, as well as working closely with her local GAA and rugby team.